Hi, my name is Kaoru Nakahara. I organize and host theWorld Reads for Children (WRC) and the World Shares Child-rearing Experiencesprojects.

 The event is carried out in English with Japanese translation.

-During our activity-filled event, children and parents listen to the ambassadors or Corporate executives read picture books of his/her country in their native tongues, and listen to songs that children grow up with in those countries.
+During our activity-filled event, children and parents listen to the ambassadors or you read picture books of his/her country in their native tongues, and listen to songs that children grow up with in those countries.
 We also share traditional children’s snacks from those countries and ask the presenters questions such as what kind of bedtime stories their parents read to them.

 As we all know, we are flooded with “information” from the web, TV, and imported materials when it comes to international exposure, but there are certain things you can only get through actual experience.
 I think parents are looking for much more than two-dimensional data for their children.
 I hope to offer visitors to my event a piece of that real-life international experience to take home and to help them toward their future learning and understanding.